aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-14-x-x/public-api-changes-in-aspose-words-14-2-0/_index.md

 ## Document.CompatibilityOptions.OptimizeFor Added to the Public API

-This version of Aspose.Words exposes **Document.CompatibilityOptions.OptimizeFor** method and **MsWordVersion** enum which allows to fine-tune Aspose.Words behavior to match particular Microsoft Word version as well as to suppress Microsoft Word compatibility-mode ribbon for Aspose.Words generated documents.
+This version of Aspose.Words exposes **Document.CompatibilityOptions.OptimizeFor** method and **MsWordVersion** enum which enables to fine-tune Aspose.Words behavior to match particular Microsoft Word version as well as to suppress Microsoft Word compatibility-mode ribbon for Aspose.Words generated documents.

 {{< highlight csharp >}}
 Document doc = new Document();